State Anthem of the Soviet Union: State Union of Russia and Belarus

 The same music was used for a proposed anthem for the State Union of Russia and Belarus, entitled Derzhavny Soyuz Narodov ("Sovereign Union of Nations").
 Its lyrics were not tied to any specific nationality, and there were official versions in the languages of every Soviet republic and several other Soviet languages; thus it could have been adopted by a broader union.
 However, it was never officially adopted, and there appear to be no plans to utilize it in any official role.

 Decommunization

 In some post-Soviet states which adopted decommunization laws banning Communist symbolism, publicly performing the Soviet anthem is illegal.
-For example, since 2015, offenders in Ukraine face up to five years in prison.
+For example, since 2015, offenders in Ukraine face up to five years in prison with the exception of Russian-occupied areas in Ukraine.
 Similar laws were adopted in Latvia and Lithuania.

-Communist symbols are also banned in Indonesia.
+Russo-Ukrainian War

-Similarly, some communist symbols (particularly Soviet symbols) are banned in Georgia, Germany and Poland.
+After Russia annexed Crimea, Ukrainian artist Orest Lyutyy responded with the song Die, Empire! (Здохни, Імперія!), which is modified from the Soviet national anthem.